Cox–Ingersoll–Ross model: The model

 is met.
 More generally, when the rate ($r_t$) is close to zero, the standard deviation ($\sigma \sqrt{r_t}$) also becomes very small, which dampens the effect of the random shock on the rate.
 Consequently, when the rate gets close to zero, its evolution becomes dominated by the drift factor, which pushes the rate upwards (towards equilibrium).

-This process can be defined as a sum of squared Ornstein–Uhlenbeck process.
-The CIR is an ergodic process, and possesses a stationary distribution.
-The same process is used in the Heston model to model stochastic volatility.
+In the case $4 a b =\sigma^2 \,$, the Feller square-root process can be obtained from the square of an Ornstein–Uhlenbeck process.
+It is ergodic and possesses a stationary distribution.
+It is used in the Heston model to model stochastic volatility.